drichards211/chromatical/README.md

   + Finish page styling for youtube, wikipedia, google, and itunes.
   + Chromatical search bar button needs to be sized to match search bar and abutted so as to look embedded within.
   + Horizontal piano menu needs to be animated when hiding / revealing.
+  + Tweak font sizes and layout for smaller screens.

 Housekeeping:
   + Excess .CSS entries to be deleted.